med1/guns.lol-username-checker/README.md

-if you want contact to me
-- discord: mediosxrd
-- instagram: mediosxrd

 # How to use
 - Have <a href="https://www.python.org/">Python</a> installed.
 - First clone the repository or <a href="https://github.com/2xrd/guns.lol-username-checker/archive/refs/heads/main.zip">download it as .zip</a>